Cauda equina: Development

-In humans, the spinal cord stops growing in infancy and the end of the spinal cord is about the level of the third lumbar vertebra, or L3, at birth.
-Because the bones of the vertebral column continue to grow, by about 12 months of age, the end of the cord reaches its permanent position at the level of L1 or L2 (closer to the head).
-However, due to normal anatomical variations, the final cord end position may occur anywhere from T12 twelfth thoracic vertebra (T12) to L3.
+In humans, the spinal cord stops growing in infancy.
+At birth the end of the spinal cord is about the level of the third lumbar vertebra, or L3.
+Because the bones of the vertebral column continue to grow, by about 12 months of age the end of the cord reaches its permanent position.
+Typically this is at the level of L1 or L2 (closer to the head), ranging due to normal anatomical variations anywhere from the twelfth thoracic vertebra (T12) to L3.
 Individual spinal nerve roots arise from the cord as they get closer to the head, but as the differential growth occurs, the top end of the nerve stays attached to the spinal cord while the lower end of the nerve exits the spinal column at its proper level.
-This results in a "bundle"-like structure of nerve fibers that extends caudally from the end of the spinal cord, gradually declining in number further down as individual pairs leave the spinal column.
+This results in a "bundle"-like structure of nerve fibers that extends caudally, within the spinal column, from the end of the spinal cord, gradually declining in number further down as individual pairs leave the spinal column.

 Clinical significance

 Needle insertion

-The cauda equina exists within the lumbar cistern, a gap between the arachnoid membrane and the pia matter of the spinal cord, called the subarachnoid space.
+The cauda equina exists within the lumbar cistern, a gap between the arachnoid membrane and the pia mater of the spinal cord, called the subarachnoid space.
 Cerebrospinal fluid also exists within this space.
 Because the spinal cord terminates at level L1/L2, lumbar puncture (or colloquially, "spinal tap") is performed from the lumbar cistern between two vertebrae at level L3/L4, or L4/L5, where there is no risk of accidental injury to the spinal cord, when a sample of CSF is needed for clinical purposes.